StephenHill-DFC/Project-Friday/README.md

 #### Alexa... open Communicator

 ```
 Hi [FIRST NAME], welcome to the Communicator Alexa app.
 The goal of this app is to allow you to access real time statistics for all of your Email and SMS dispatches.
+What can I help with today?
 ```

 ## Objectives - Version 2.0